Unit-X/srt_to_udp_server/README.md

 REST interface as above

-The server is as above but there is a 'tag' key configured this means that the server [config1] is put into MPSRTTS mode and the incomming data needs to be 189*X where the extra byte is a preamble infront of the TS packet with the uint8_t tag number.
+The server is configured as above but there is a 'tag' key configured, this means that the server [config1] is put into MPSRTTS-mode and the incomming data needs to be 189*X bytes where the extra byte is a preamble (tag) infront of the TS 188 byte packet.

-flowx attached outputs to the server.
+flow(x) attached outputs to the server.
 Tags can be reused if for example a MPEG-TS flow has more than one destination.

 ```
 //This is the configuration for the REST interface